- Save up to 10% on holidays to Red Sea

-The weather for Sharm el Sheikh, represented by Sharm el Sheikh Airport, shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Sharm el Sheikh, Sharm el Sheikh area shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Metric (°C) | Imperial (°F)